 When a person has depression, it can be hard to find the motivation to carry out new or even everyday activities.
 Get some tips here to help manage this challenge.

-Depression can have a severe impact on a person’s life, but up to 70% of people who seek treatment find their symptoms improve substantially.
+Depression can have a severe impact on a person’s life, but up to

 The risk of depression returning is higher when the previous episode was more severe.
 Having other conditions, such as anxiety disorder, personality disorder, or substance abuse, can also increase the risk.